roib20/terraform-ec2-kubeadm/README.md

 2) Install Terraform and ensure it can deploy AWS resources to your account.

+3) Clone this repository.

-2) Edit the `terraform.tfvars.example` file:
+4) Edit the `terraform.tfvars.example` file:
 * Use the command: `cp "terraform.tfvars.example" "terraform.tfvars"`
 * Edit `terraform.tfvars` using a text editor; add all necessary values (including your IP and Key Pair name).

-4) Run `terraform init && terraform apply` from the project directory.
+5) Run `terraform init && terraform apply` from the project directory.

-5) When Terraform completes, wait a few minutes for the User data shell script to complete in the backgroud.
+6) When Terraform completes, wait a few minutes for the User data shell script to complete in the backgroud.

-6) SSH into your newly created Ubuntu EC2 instance using the following command:
+7) SSH into your newly created Ubuntu EC2 instance using the following command:
 ```
 ssh "$(terraform output --raw instance_public_ip)" -l "ubuntu"
 ```

-7) Run `kubectl get pods -A` to ensure everything deployed correctly (note: some pods could take several minutes to start).
+8) Run `kubectl get pods -A` to ensure everything deployed correctly (note: some pods could take several minutes to start).

-8) You can check the liveness of the app by running the `task.sh` shell script with the `run_test` flag:
+9) You can check the liveness of the app by running the `task.sh` shell script with the `run_test` flag:
 ```
 curl -fsSL https://raw.githubusercontent.com/roib20/terraform-ec2-kubeadm/main/user_data/task.sh | /bin/sh -s -- run_test
 ```